 This chart represents the difference in the old vs. current by displaying the former time measurement/methodology in grayscale.
-The difference in methodology is illustrated in the timeline below.

 For May of 2016, actual totals may have been slightly higher than are reported due to a 3-day CAD outage.